 4) Do you need to ask for help?

 Be realistic.
 Remember what’s truly important.
 Take time to enjoy the season!
 Merry Christmas to you and yours!

 Do you (or a loved one) need help focusing?
 My drumming and ADHD coaching programs can really help with that!
 Locally or virtually.
 Gift certificates available!
 Contact me for more info!

-Dori Staehle, MBA is from the Raleigh, NC area and is a certified drum therapist, drum teacher, percussionist, ADHD specialist, Toca Percussion artist, and owner of Next Stage Drumming.
-Dori is also an Amazon author, a rockin’ motivational speaker, and a mentor for creative kids and adults.
+Dori Staehle, MBA is from the Raleigh, NC area and is a certified drum therapist, percussionist, ADHD specialist, Toca Percussion artist, and owner of Next Stage Drumming.
+Dori is also an Amazon author, a rockin’ motivational speaker, and a mentor for kids and adults.
 She helps people focus, feel better, and find their joy!
 To contact Dori or to hire her for a class, workshop, or event, click here.
 Instruments are provided!